 The \AHC{}-type trap is formed by two coils arranged in an anti-Helmholtz-like configuration.
-Such a trap configuration is chosen as it yields a large gradient in the trap center resulting in appreciable trap frequencies as we will show in \sref{sec:ahc}. \Fref{fig:SEM}(a) shows a schematic and \Fref{fig:SEM}(b,c) scanning electron microscope (SEM) images of a microfabricated trap with 3$\,\muup$m inner coil radius and 1$\,\muup$m vertical coil separation.
-Note, that we deviated from the ideal coil separation of 3$\,\muup$m for this particular example due to limitations in growing thick layers of the Si spacing layer.
-Alternatively, one can pattern a hole of 2\,$\mu$m diameter to approach an ideal \AHC{}-trap, as modeled in \sref{sec:ahc}.
-The layers Nb/Si/Nb are 300/1000/300\,nm thick, respectively, and were sequentially deposited on a Si substrate by sputtering.
-Each of the layers was separately structured via electron beam lithography (EBL) or optical lithography and subsequently etched using inductively coupled plasma-reactive ion etching (ICP-RIE) \cite{microfab}.
-The lowermost Nb coil is fabricated first and covered by Si.
-The Si layer is deposited and subsequently etched via RIE to expose the contact pads of the lowermost Nb coil.
-Then, the upper Nb layer is deposited and structured.
-An electrical connection between the lower and upper Nb layers is facilitated by the Nb material sputtered on the sidewalls of the openings in the Si layer.
-Finally, a hole is etched from the top of the Si layer down into the Si substrate.
-The volume contained in the hole is the trap region.
+This trap yields a large magnetic field gradient in the trap center, resulting in trap frequencies above 10\,kHz, see \sref{sec:ahc}. \Fref{fig:SEM}(a) shows a schematic and \fref{fig:SEM}(b) scanning electron microscope (SEM) images of a trap with 3$\,\muup$m inner coil radius and 1$\,\muup$m vertical coil separation fabricated in a three-layer process.
+The three layers used are Nb/Si/Nb, which are 300/1000/300\,nm thick, respectively.
+The lower Nb layer is sputtered first and subsequently patterned by optical lithography and etched using inductively coupled plasma-reactive ion etching (ICP-RIE) \cite{microfab}.
+Then, the Si layer is sputtered and subsequently etched via RIE to expose the contact pads of the lower Nb coil.
+The upper Nb layer is sputtered on top of this Si layer and structured.
+An electrical connection between the lower and upper Nb layer is facilitated by the Nb material sputtered on the sidewalls of the openings in the Si layer.
+Finally, a hole is etched through the three layers via ICP-RIE, which becomes the trapping region.